f11y11/nfuyu-bot/README.md

-# NFUYU.XYZ | A discord bot for private osu! servers
+A discord bot for private osu! servers

 ## Core Features:
 - View the latest score of a player